Highline College

 Healing events are planned to follow the expertise and guidance of those most impacted by the incident.

-Within 24 hours of the incident, a message from the College President or their designee is sent to campus.
+Upon assessment of impact a message may be sent to campus within a timely manner.
 This message includes information about what occurred, reaffirms the College’s commitment to Diversity, Equity and Inclusion, provides information on the campus Non-Discrimination policy and addresses the College’s response to the incident.

 Due to the special nature of bias, incidents that occur must be reported with as much transparency as is legally allowed.
 Bias incidents may impact the rest of campus as well.
 Transparency will help build and maintain trust in the institution and will build solidarity amongst campus communities.